Chapter environment (load once, reuse in subsequent code cells)

 print(f"Taproot X-only public key (32 bytes): {alice.xonly}")

-Privacy: Public key hidden until spending
+Privacy: the public key stays hidden until you spend.

-Address Generation Process#
+The Address Generation Process#

-Hash the public key: SHA256 then RIPEMD160 (Hash160)
+Hash the public key: SHA256 followed by RIPEMD160 (together, Hash160).

-Encode: To Base58Check or Bech32 string
+Encode: Base58Check or Bech32 / Bech32m.

 # Example 4: Generate different address types